Julia Chang

 Overview

-Julia Chang is Assistant Professor of Spanish in the Department of Romance Studies, a member of the core faculty in Feminist, Gender, and Sexuality Studies, and affiliated faculty in the Southeast Asia Program.
+Julia Chang is an Associate Professor of Spanish in the Department of Romance Studies, a member of the core faculty in Feminist, Gender, and Sexuality Studies, and affiliated faculty in the Southeast Asia Program.
 She holds a PhD in Hispanic Language and Literatures with a Designated Emphasis in Women, Gender, and Sexuality from the University of California, Berkeley.
-She has also taught at Brown University and San Quentin State Prison with the Prison University Project (currently Mount Tamalpais College).
-She is a member of the research group TRECE (Taller de raza, etnicidad, y ciudadanía en España at Northwestern University.
-Her areas of research and teaching include modern and contemporary Spanish literature and culture; feminist and queer theory; medical hygiene; disability studies; race and anti-racist pedagogy; and the nineteenth-century Philippines.
+Dr. Chang has also taught courses at Brown University and San Quentin State Prison with the Prison University Project (currently Mount Tamalpais College).
+She is a member of the research group TRECE (Taller de raza, etnicidad, y ciudadanía en España), the CNY Humanities Corridor Group “Global Disability Studies,” and is a fellow of the CIVIC Research Collaborative in Media Studies on the topic of “Interactive Media and Games.”

 MEDIA